Kaali (2018 film): Production

 In January 2017, it was reported that Vijay Antony would work on a project to be directed by Kiruthiga Udhayanidhi, who had earlier made Vanakkam Chennai (2013).
 In March, Vijay Antony confirmed that he would star and also produce the film, which was titled Kaali, with Kiruthiga revealing it would be a "family drama".
 Four actresses were cast in the film: Anjali, Sunaina, Amritha Aiyer, and Shilpa Manjunath.

-After shooting for the film alongside his commitments in Srinivasan's Annadurai (2017), Vijay Antony chose to briefly prioritise his work for Kaali in April 2017, after Annadurai's co-producer Raadhika underwent a tax raid on her properties.
+After shooting for the film alongside his commitments in Srinivasan's Annadurai (2017), Vijay Antony chose to briefly prioritise his work for Kaali in April 2017, after Annadurai's co-producer Radhika underwent a tax raid on her properties.
 He later continued to shoot for both films simultaneously.

 Soundtrack

 The soundtrack of Kaali consists of five songs composed by Vijay Antony.

 Critical reception

 A Chennaivision reviewer wrote: "On the whole, the first half of Kaali is impressive and interesting.
 But things fail to impress us much in the second half.
 It is a mixed ride of positive and negative things."
 Ashameera Aiyappan of The Indian Express wrote, "Kaali would have been more effective had it been an anthology of three stories of estranged love set in late 1980s, where society plays the devil."